March 31, 2025

 1. Discussion Forums and Group Work

 In online courses as part of blended learning, you can use Socratic Questioning to lead discussions.
-Additionally, you can employ structured debates or peer reviews where participants ask each other critical questions.
+Additionally, you can use structured debates or peer reviews in which participants ask each other critical questions.
 Here are two concrete examples:

 • In a discussion on the ethical implications of a new technology, you prompt your learners to question the assumptions behind the arguments of other participants.

-• In a debate about environmental protection, you specifically ask learners about the long-term impact of certain political decisions and alternative perspectives.
+• In a debate about environmental protection, you specifically ask learners about the long-term impacts of certain political decisions and alternative perspectives.

 2. Interactive Quiz Questions with Reflection

-Instead of simply asking multiple-choice questions, you incorporate open-ended questions into your online course that require justification.
-Provide hints or counter-questions to further stimulate thinking.
+Instead of asking simple multiple-choice questions, you incorporate open-ended questions into your online course that require justification.
+Provide hints or counter-questions to stimulate further thinking.
 For example:

-• In a quiz on a mathematical concept, you not only ask for the correct answer but also why this solution was chosen.
+• In a quiz on a mathematical concept, you ask not only for the correct answer but also why that solution was chosen.

-• In a history quiz, you can ask which historical events have alternative interpretations and why these interpretations are important.
+• In a history quiz, you can ask which historical events have alternative interpretations and why those interpretations are important.

 3. Case Studies and Scenario-Based Learning

-Your course participants can be prompted through Socratic Questioning to view problems from various perspectives.
-An additional option is to present different solution approaches and encourage learners to compare them critically.
+Your course participants can be encouraged to view problems from different perspectives through Socratic Questioning.
+Another option is to present different approaches to solutions and encourage learners to critically compare them.
 Here are two examples:

-• In a business course, you ask your learners to analyze different business decisions and question what assumptions underlie each decision.
+• In a business course, you ask your learners to analyze various business decisions and consider the assumptions behind each decision.

-• In a medical course, various diagnoses may be presented and learners must critically evaluate the effectiveness of the proposed treatments and discuss alternatives.
+• In a medical course, various diagnoses might be presented, and learners must critically evaluate the effectiveness of the proposed treatments and discuss alternatives.

 4. Learning Journals and Reflection Tasks

 Your learners can answer regular reflection questions to question their own thinking.
-Therefore, incorporate targeted feedback loops into your courses to provide additional prompts and initiate discussions.
+So, integrate targeted feedback loops into your courses to provide additional prompts and spark discussions.
 Here are three practical examples:

 • Ask your learners how they would apply a learned concept in their daily lives and what assumptions play a role in that.

-• Encourage your participants, for instance in a management course, to think about the impact of their own decision in a hypothetical leadership situation and critically question that decision.
+• Encourage your course participants, for example, in a management course, to reflect on the impact of their own decision in a hypothetical leadership situation and critically question that decision.

 Conclusion

-Socratic Questioning is a powerful method to make online courses - whether stand-alone or as part of blended learning - more interactive and profound.
-By asking targeted questions, you encourage your learners to think independently, question assumptions, and thereby build sustainable knowledge.
-If you, as a course developer, integrate this learning methodology into your content, you create an environment where genuine critical thinking is fostered, which is more important than ever in an information-saturated world full of fake news and AI-generated content.
+Socratic Questioning is a powerful method to make online courses - whether stand-alone or as part of blended learning - more interactive and engaging.
+Through targeted questions, you encourage your learners to think independently, question assumptions, and thereby build sustainable knowledge.
+When you integrate this learning methodology into your content as a course developer, you create an environment where genuine, critical thinking is fostered, which is more important than ever in an information-saturated world full of fake news and AI-generated content.

-We hope that this article has provided you with some useful ideas and we wish you much success with the Socratic Questioning learning methodology!
+We hope that this article provides you with some useful ideas and wish you much success with the Socratic Questioning learning methodology!

 Do you need a concept for blended learning for your business?
 Here you can get our guide "Blended Learning for Businesses" for free.